 This garden we are graced to live in, this magical spinning planet we call home, was designed for abundance, designed to provide us with food, clothing and shelter, and, beyond that, beauty and magic.
-This garden was not designed to withstand the amount of carbon dioxide and methane we are putting into the atmosphere from fossil fuels; the pesticides, herbicides and insecticides we are putting into our soil and food; the destruction of our trees and oceans meant to clean our air and create oxygen.
+This garden was not designed to withstand the amount of carbon dioxide and methane we are putting into the atmosphere from fossil fuels; the pesticides we are putting into our water, soil and food; the destruction of our trees and oceans meant to clean our air and create oxygen.

 We have forgotten where we live.
 We have forgotten that being alive is not something we are guaranteed.

 We are forgetting our moral obligation to our children and future generations.

 Posted in Big Oil, Children, Clean Energy, Clean Food, Air and Water, Fracking, GMOs